-Figures 3-1, 3-2, and 3-3 illustrate the generator set outside dimensions with and without the generator set housing ("sound shield").
-Figures 1-2, 1-3 and 1-4 illustrate the service points on the generator set.
+Figure 3-1 illustrate the generator set outside dimensions with and without the generator set housing ("sound shield").
+Figure 1-2 illustrates the service points on the generator set.
 Pay particular attention to the positions of these functions on the generator set:

 - Battery positive and negative connections

 - Fuel inlet and outlet connections

 - Oil fill and drain

-- Raw (cooling) water inlet and outlet
+- Sea (cooling) water inlet and outlet